Pierre Goldman: Biography

-Having quickly spent his remaining money, he staged several robberies of small businesses in December 1969 and January 1970.
-During this period, he reportedly considered kidnapping writer Jean-Edern Hallier, whom he profoundly disliked.
+Having soon spent his remaining money, he staged several robberies of small businesses in December 1969 and January 1970.
+During this period, he reportedly considered kidnapping writer Jean-Edern Hallier, whom he disliked profoundly.
 In 1974, he was given a life-sentence by the Paris cour d'assises after being convicted of a bloody robbery on 19 December 1969 on the Boulevard Richard-Lenoir, in which two pharmacists were killed.
 He denied having committed the robbery, although he admitted having conducted three earlier robberies.
-He was sentenced to 12 years in prison for the other three robberies and given a life sentence for the December 1969 assassination.
+He was sentenced to 12 years in prison for the other three robberies and given a life sentence for the December 1969 murders.

 During the five years he spent in prison, he studied philosophy and Spanish, and wrote a book on his own case, Souvenirs obscurs d'un juif polonais né en France (Obscure Memories of a Polish Jew Born in France), published in 1975.
 The impact of the book on some French intellectuals and personalities, including the actress Simone Signoret, the writer Françoise Sagan, Jean-Paul Sartre and Régis Debray, among others, plus many inconsistencies recorded during the investigation led to a second trial, which started on 26 April 1976.
 He was acquitted and freed in October 1976.
 Afterward, he contributed to left-wing newspapers, joining the Temps Modernes and Libération.

 Assassination

-On 20 September 1979, he was assassinated at point-blank range in Paris.
+On 20 September 1979, Goldman was assassinated by being shot at point-blank range in Paris.
 Eyewitnesses described seeing three Spanish-looking persons.
 The police first suspected the Mafia; however, the murder was claimed by (according to AFP) an unknown far-right group: Honneur de la police (Honour of the Police).
-Pierre Goldman's funeral was attended by 15,000 people.
+Goldman's funeral was attended by 15,000 people.
 A few hours after his death, his wife Christiane gave birth to a son, Manuel.